Long March 2F

 The Long March 2F (长征二号F火箭 Changzheng 2F), also known as the CZ-2F, LM-2F and Shenjian (神箭, "Divine Arrow"), is a Chinese orbital carrier rocket, part of the Long March 2 rocket family.
 Designed to launch crewed Shenzhou spacecraft, the Long March 2F is a human-rated two-stage version of the Long March 2E rocket, which in turn was based on the Long March 2C launch vehicle.
 It is launched from complex SLS at the Jiuquan Satellite Launch Center.
 The Long March 2F made its maiden flight on 19 November 1999, with the Shenzhou 1 spacecraft.
-After the flight of Shenzhou 3, CPC General Secretary and President Jiang Zemin named the rocket "Shenjian" meaning "Divine Arrow".
+After the flight of Shenzhou 3, CPC General Secretary and President Jiang Zemin named the rocket "Shenjian", meaning "Divine Arrow".

 On 29 December 2002, a Long March 2F launched Shenzhou 4 for a final uncrewed test of the Shenzhou spacecraft for the upcoming flight of the first crewed mission.
 Until then, all missions were uncrewed.

 On 15 October 2003, a Long March 2F launched Shenzhou 5, China's maiden crewed mission and achieved its first human spaceflight.
-Since then, the rocket has launched fourteen more missions into orbit with the latest being Shenzhou 15.
+Since then, the rocket has launched twenty more missions into orbit with the latest being the Shenzhou 20 spacecraft.

-Launch Statistics

 Differences from the Long March 2E

 Externally, the rocket is similar to the Long March 2E from which it was derived.
 Most of the changes involve the addition of redundant systems to improve safety, although there are some structural modifications that allow the rocket to support the heavier fairing required by the Shenzhou capsule.
 The rocket is also capable of lifting heavier payloads with the addition of extra boosters to the first stage.

 The rocket also has an "advanced fault monitoring and diagnosis system to help the astronauts escape in time of emergency" (in other words, a launch escape system), and is the first Chinese made rocket to be assembled and rolled out to its launch site vertically.